lightoy/Batcher-JSFL/README.md

 JSFL For Adobe Flash
 ====

-Flash javascript is really helpful for batch procession.
+JSFL scripts using javascript grammar is really helpful for flash ide's batch procession.